-The Academic Center is subdivided into several different programs, as described below:
+The Academic Center offers many academic support programs, as described below:

 - Plebe Programs

 - The Plebe Programs address the specific needs of first-year midshipmen.
 Through the Plebe Intervention Program, plebes identified as potentially at risk are offered weekly academic effectiveness classes, group study sessions, and individual counseling from an Academic Center adviser.
 Faculty from all departments participate in the Plebe Advising Program, which provides academic advice and basic study skills instruction to all plebes in order to help them adjust to the academic demands of the Naval Academy, and assists them with the choice of a major.

 - Advanced Learning Skills Program